Sam-Martin/aws-image-upload-without-ec2/readme.md

 ## Future and Alternatives
 After whipping up this example I discovered it was actually possible to do this using signed url *policies* (I didn't previously appreciate that the signature validated the policy).
-This removes the need to involve either Lambda or the API Gateway ([more info here](https://aws.amazon.com/articles/1434)).
+This removes the need to involve either Lambda or the API Gateway ([more info here](https://aws.amazon.com/articles/1434), [JS example here](http://stackoverflow.com/questions/11240127/uploading-image-to-amazon-s3-with-html-javascript-jquery-with-ajax-request-n/12378395#12378395)), and actually provides [more functionality](http://stackoverflow.com/questions/29550537/how-to-set-content-length-range-for-s3-browser-upload-via-boto).
 However, this was still a useful learning experience, and with this methodology you are able to maintain control over the key name, which you aren't with the above example.
+(Though admittedly not being able to control the max upload size server side is a pretty big downside!)
 I also want to add in support for user authentication at some point using [Amazon Cognito](https://aws.amazon.com/cognito/) which will make better use of the API Gateway and Lambda services.

 ## Plugins & Frameworks